SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
 ~~~

-In order to load a module, you should run module load [modulename], e.g.
+In order to load a module, you need to run "module load [modulename]".
+Say for
+example you want to load R package,

 ~~~
 $ module load R
 ~~~

-The R package is set up.  for you.
+This sets up the R package for you.
+Now you can do some test calculations with R.

 ~~~
 $ R //invoking R package